-Flamenco Beach, located on the tropical island of Culebra, is 20 miles off the north-east coast of Puerto Rico.
-It’s regarded as one of the most beautiful beaches in the world and with good reason.
+Flamenco Beach, located on the tiny tropical island of Culebra, is 20 miles off the north-east coast of Puerto Rico.
+With good reason, it’s regarded as one of the most beautiful beaches in the world.

 A 1 ½ mile-long crescent of gorgeous powdery soft, white sand.
 Clear, calm turquoise waters.
 Billowing palm trees bordering the Culebra National Wildlife Refuge, one of the oldest in the United States.
 Off the coast of Flamenco Beach is a reef filled with colorful aquatic life.